Brain and Spine Care

-“When there is a clear-cut finding because of the RAPID software, and it shows that a large part of the brain is in immediate danger, we move fast,” said Dr. Patel.
-“Sometimes, however, we have more time because the software has shown us that some tissue is at less risk than others, and there are areas of the brain you can save.
+“When there is a clear-cut finding because of the RAPID software, and it shows that a large part of the brain is in immediate danger, we move fast,” says Dr. Patel.
+“Sometimes, we have more time because the software has shown us that some tissue is at less risk than others.
+There are areas of the brain you can save.
 It gives doctors, patients, and families more specific information and helps them to make treatment decisions that have far more benefit in the long run.”

-“In the past, if you weren’t in the hospital within three to six hours, treatment options were substantially limited, and most damage was irreversible,” Dr. Patel explained.
-“While it’s still extremely important for people to seek immediate treatment, the implementation of the RAPID software has allowed us to extend that timeframe up to 24 hours.
+“In the past, if you weren’t in the hospital within three to six hours, treatment options were substantially limited.
+Most of the damage was irreversible,” Dr. Patel explained.
+“While it’s still extremely important for people to seek immediate treatment, implementing the RAPID software has allowed us to extend that timeframe up to 24 hours.
 This allows time for informed decisions that result in better outcomes.”

 For more information on stroke treatment at Kettering Health, visit ketteringhealth.org/stroke/ or call 1-844-211-5482.